 In our classes you will not spend time taking open-book tests to prove that you are able to name the parts of a revolver, or a semi-automatic pistol or a cartridge, as is done in many courses that are based on the NRA Basic Pistol curriculum.

 Please understand that the NRA Basic Pistol classes are good learning tools, and certainly have their place.
 And you may also wish to note that I am certified to teach the Basic Pistol course.
 But I choose not to.
 My Concealed Handgun course is based on the NRA Personal Protection curriculum, which I am also certified to teach.
 I consider this curriculum to be far more relevant to the defensive use of a handgun.

-Students who wish to take this class are expected to be familiar with, and have some experience in shooting, handguns.
-We will present material that will help elevate a person’s skill level, but this is not a class structured for people who have never shot a handgun.
+Students who wish to take this class are expected to be familiar with, and be experienced in shooting, handguns.
+Some of the material we present may help elevate a person’s skill level, but this is not a class structured for people who have never, or have rarely, shot a handgun.
 The “Personal Lessons” discussed below are the best way for non-shooters to quickly gain the skill set needed for this class.

 The defensive use of a pistol is significantly different from hunting or target shooting.
 The basic marksmanship skills apply to all of these endeavors, but self defense applications bring in additional, crucial elements — such as dealing with multiple attackers, shooting under extreme stress and firing at a more rapid pace, while simultaneously maintaining accuracy and complying with the laws that govern the use of deadly force.

 In our class we will spend the majority of our time on material designed to keep you from being killed and to keep you from going to prison for an unjustified shooting.
 We’ll be discussing “real world” risks and “real world” solutions.
 And we’ll be discussing these topics from the perspective of the private citizen, not from a military or law enforcement point of view – because private citizens operate under different “rules of engagement.”